-The financial statements have been prepared in accordance with New Zealand generally accepted accounting practice (NZ GAAP).
-They comply with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS) and International Financial Reporting Standards (IFRS) as appropriate for profit-oriented entities.
-The financial statements are prepared in accordance with the Companies Act 1993, the Financial Reporting Act 1993, and the State Owned Enterprises Act 1986.
+The consolidated financial statements of the Group have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand (NZ GAAP).

+The Group is a for-profit entity for the purposes of complying with NZ GAAP.
+The consolidated financial statements comply with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS), other New Zealand accounting standards and authoritative notices that are applicable to entities that apply NZ IFRS.
+The consolidated financial statements also comply with International Financial Reporting Standards (IFRS).
+The financial statements are prepared in accordance with the Companies Act 1993, the Financial Reporting Act 2013, and the State Owned Enterprise Act 1986.